 Phytophthora ramorum affects different species in different ways.
-It can be lethal to tanoak, coast live oak, California black oak, Shreve oak, canyon live oak, and madrone saplings, while it may cause only a minor leaf or needle disease for other hosts such as California bay laurel, coast redwood, and Douglas-fir.
-The list of species and varieties known to be susceptible to this plant pathogen continues to grow; check suddenoakdeath.org for the latest updated host list.
+It can be lethal to tanoak, coast live oak, California black oak, Shreve oak, canyon live oak, madrone, and some manzanita species, while it may cause only a minor leaf or needle disease for other hosts such as California bay laurel, coast redwood, and Douglas-fir.
+The list of species and varieties known to be susceptible to this plant pathogen continues to grow; check suddenoakdeath.org for the latest host list.